poser55/linked-db-rows/README.txt

 What it is:
-*Export and import "linked db rows" from/ into relational databases.
+*Collect, export and import "linked db rows" from/ into relational databases.
 *Linked db rows: table rows that are linked via foreign keys.

 Usage (2 minute version):